openspending/spendingstories/README.md

 It's composed of :

-* a Web application
+* a web application
 * an API (Available end-points listed on the page `http://<domain_name>/api`)
-* some scripts to update data (with a new inflation by example)
+* some scripts to update data (such as CPI data)

 HTML pages are located in `webapp/templates`